Capstone Projects and internships

-Example of a Capstone project: ARAFER
+Examples of a Capstone Project:

-« Cost-Beneﬁt Analysis on the Substitution of Regional Small Railway Lines with Coach Lines in France »
+- Arafer, « Cost-Beneﬁt Analysis on the Substitution of Regional Small Railway Lines with Coach Lines in France »

 The capstone project offered a methodological framework and a decision support tool regarding the choice of whether to operate regional passengers transport services by train or by coach.
 While passengers transport services are traditionally operated by train in France, some lines face a low level of activity.
 Several French regions have therefore to decide whether to keep these “small” train lines, or to substitute them with coach services, which are usually cheaper than train services, but are often perceived as oﬀering a lower quality of service by users.
 The method aims to take into account not only the public transit authority but also all the other parties involved (users and non-users, ﬁrms, the environment).

 - Lime, « A cost benefit analysis of Lime free-floating e-scooter service in Paris »